Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-3/README.md

 ### Q-3.
 Time Series Decomposition
 - In general, most time series can be decomposed in three major components.
 The first is **seasonality**, which describes the periodic signal in the time series.
 The second component is **trend**, which describes whether the time series is decreasing, constant or increasing over time.
 Finally, the third component is **noise (resid/ residuals)**, which describes the unexplained variance and volatility of the time series.

+### Q-4.
+Seasonality Component
+- Describes the periodic signal in the time series.
+- This extracts and plots the values for the seasonal component.
+A seasonal pattern exists when a time series is influenced by seasonal factors.
+Seasonality should always be a fixed and known period.